 ZORBO: (Tries to calm her.)
 Yeah, Sal's very speedy.
 And Einstein and the Admiral work down at the harbor.
 It's only a block away.
-Good old Sal...always ready with a free meal from his restaurant.
+That Sal...he's a great guy, likes to help people out...always ready with a free meal from his restaurant.
 He'll come through for you.
 (Anxiously looks up and down the street.)